-As an example, we calculate the values of the FB correlation coefficient $b_{corr}$ in the practically important case of symmetric windows separated only in rapidity (i.e. with the $2\pi$ azimuthal acceptance) and study the dependencies of $b_{corr}$ on the width of the windows and on the size of the rapidity gap between them.
-In this case in the formula (\ref{blarg}) for $b_{corr}$ one can use the values of $\JFB$ and $\JFF$ given by the formulae (\ref{subst_int3})--(\ref{Lam-y}).
-(For technical details see the formulae (\ref{int1c})--(\ref{bcorrR}) in the Appendix A.)
+In this section we calculate the values of the FB correlation coefficient $b_{corr}$ for symmetric windows separated only in rapidity, i.e. with the full $2\pi$ azimuthal acceptance.
+This case is commonly used in experiment.
+We study the dependence of $b_{corr}$ on the windows' acceptance widths and on the rapidity separation size.
+Note that for this case $b_{corr}$ is given by (\ref{blarg}), in which $\JFB$ and $\JFF$ are given by (\ref{subst_int3})--(\ref{Lam-y}).
+For details see Appendix A, namely formulae (\ref{int1c})--(\ref{bcorrR}).

-The results of the calculations with the FB windows width from 0.2 to 0.8 rapidity units in the case of pp collisions at 0.9 and 7 TeV are presented in Figs.\ref{larg97}-\ref{lar97dy}.
-In Fig.\ref{larg97} the results are presented as a function of the rapidity gap between windows ($\eta^{}_{gap}\equiv\yFB-\Dy$) (\ref{gapsym}) and in Figs.\ref{larg97dy} and \ref{lar97dy} as a function of windows width ($\DyF=\DyF=\Dy$) at zero rapidity gap between them ($\eta^{}_{gap}=0$).
-In the same plots the corresponding preliminary experimental results of ALICE \cite{PoS12Feof} on the $b_{corr}$ for charged particles with transverse momenta 0.3$<\!\!p_T\!\!<$1.5 GeV/c are also shown.
+The results for pp collisions at 0.9, 2.76 and 7 TeV with FB window widths ranging from 0.2 to 0.8 rapidity units are presented in Figs.~\ref{larg97}-\ref{lar97dy}.
+Fig.~\ref{larg97} shows the results as a function of the rapidity gap between windows, $\eta^{}_{gap}\equiv\yFB-\Dy$, as defined in (\ref{gapsym}).
+Figs.~\ref{larg97dy} and \ref{lar97dy} show the results as a function of window width, $\DyF=\DyF=\Dy$, at zero rapidity separation, $\eta^{}_{gap}=0$.
+These calculated results are plotted against the preliminary experimental measurements for the $b_{corr}$ for charged particles with transverse momenta 0.3$<\!\!p_T\!\!<$1.5 GeV/c in ALICE \cite{PoS12Feof}.

-In Figs.\ref{larg97}-\ref{lar97dy} we see the nice agreement of the results obtained by the formulae (\ref{blarg})-(\ref{Lam-y}) in the framework of the model with strings as independent identical emitters (SM) with the experimental data on the FB correlations in large $2\pi$ azimuthal windows \cite{PoS12Feof}.
-Note that the agreement was achieved without using any additional adjusting parameters, all model parameters were already fixed by the experimental data \cite{AltsPhD} on the FB correlations with small windows separated in azimuth and rapidity (see subsection \ref{fitting} and the Table \ref{param97}).
+Figs.~\ref{larg97}-\ref{lar97dy} show a good agreement between the values calculated by the string model (SM) with strings treated as independent identical emitters, (\ref{blarg})-(\ref{Lam-y}), and the experimental data for FB correlations in large, $2\pi$-azimu\-th\-al windows \cite{PoS12Feof}.
+Note that the agreement was achieved without using any additional adjusting parameters; all model parameters were fixed by the experimental data for small windows separated in azimuth and rapidity \cite{AltsPhD}, as discussed in Sec.~\ref{fitting} and shown in Table \ref{param97}.